- Academic Honesty Policy

 Classroom scheduling is handled by Jessica Rosa in liaison with Lenore Hubner from the Register’s Office.

-If you need to reserve a non-CSB room for review sessions, etc, please contact Jessica Rosa with course information.
+To reserve a non-CSB room for review sessions, etc, contact Jessica Rosa with course information.

 The 3 Copiers in the CS department can be used as a high-speed scanner. locations are 4th floor CSB, 6th & 7th floor of CEPSR